lukas-weber/loadleveller/README.rst

 How it works
 ------------

-For details on how to implement and use your MC simulation with loadleveller see the `example project <TODO>`_.
+For details on how to implement and use your MC simulation with loadleveller see the `example project <https://git.rwth-aachen.de/lukas.weber2/ising>`_.
 After you build it and get an executable.
 You need to create a job file containing the set of parameters you want to calculate.
 This is conveniently done with the ``loadleveller.taskmaker`` module.

 You can start it (either on a cluster batch system or locally) using the ``yrun JOBFILE`` command from the python package.
 It will calculate all the tasks defined in the jobfile in parallel.
 Measurements and checkpoints will be saved in the ``JOBFILE.data`` directory.
 After everything is done, measurements will be averaged and merged into the human-readable ``JOBFILE.results.yml`` file.
 You may use the ``loadleveller.mcextract`` module to conveniently extract results from it for further processing.